- Personalized letters from Santa are $5 each!

 How Letters From Santa Works

-Each personalized letter we write on behalf of Santa includes acknowledgement of a recent accomplishment (being a good big brother/sister, always trying your best in school, going pee-pee in the potty) and mention of a gift (surprises, a sparkly ornament for the tree, a doll with a tutu) your special someone will definitely be receiving for Christmas.
+Each personalized letter we write on behalf of Santa includes acknowledgement of a recent accomplishment (being a good big brother/sister, always trying your best in school, going to the potty) and mention of a gift (surprises, a sparkly ornament for the tree, a doll with a tutu) your special someone will definitely be receiving for Christmas.

 Then we forward each letter to the North Pole to be hand-signed by Santa himself.
 We also make sure each letter includes a packet of magic reindeer food to sprinkle on the lawn on Christmas Eve.